-If you are a beginner and you don’t have technical inclinations, look for an "install & forget" type of security product.
+If you are a beginner and you do not have technical inclinations, look for an "install & forget" type of security product.
 If you are more of a professional user, you might want to look for a security product that can be configured in detail, one that offers many advanced settings.

-Be ready to ask for support
+5. Be ready to ask for support

-Nothing in this world is perfect, so being able to call for help when something doesn’t work as it should, is very important.
-That’s why the support options you get are important to consider before deciding to buy a security product.
+Nothing in this world is perfect, so being able to call for help when something does not work as it should, is important.
+That is why the support options you get are a factor to consider before deciding to buy a security product.